KrisSert/cadaster-ee/README.md

 ## Introduction

-This is data engineering project to process, analyse and vizualize the Estonian cadastral data.
+This is data engineering project to load, transform and visualize the Estonian cadastral data.

 Processing type: BATCH

 	Cadastral Data (definition): contains official, legal documentation concerning the quantity, dimensions, location, value, tenure, and ownership of individual parcels of land.

 PROBLEM:
-Understand the Estonian cadastral data by vizualising:
+Understand the Estonian cadastral data by visualizing:
 - cadastral unit distribution by county across Estonia
 - cadastral unit initial registrations over time (timeline)
 - cadastral unit addresses on a heat map by median assessed plot value